 Sundre's Broadband Opportunity

-There are several steps that must be achieved prior to deployment.
+These are the three big steps that must be achieved prior to deployment.

-1) Survey of Fortis utility poles to determine which poles that would have fibre optics attached to them need replacing;
+1) Development of detailed deployment plan, including survey of Fortis utility poles to determine which poles that would have fibre optics attached to them need replacing;

 View the final report from Bannister Research